Tallwave/Gliphy/README.md

 Dynamic Type.
 This is a great technology that makes your app more accessible to people with less than stellar eyesight.
 And it also makes auto layout a little easier when it comes time to support different languages.
 It isn't terribly difficult to implement, but can be tedious to cover everything.

 Gliphy aims to make it a breeze, and give you a couple of extra benefits along the way.

+## Features
+* Great Dynamic Type management
+* Custom Fonts
+* Cocoapods support
+* Swift Package Manager support

+## Requirements
+* iOS 8.0+
+* Xcode 7
+* Swift 2

+# Usage
-Here's how it works from the most manual up to the most magic way.
+Here's how it works from the most manual way up to the most magic:

 ## Without Gliphy
 First, let's briefly recap how to enable Dynamic Type in your app.
 In code you can do this with: